-Authorize OGE to investigate allegations of ethics violations for high-ranking employees (presidential appointments with and without Senate confirmation, SES and Schedule C)
+Authorize OGE to investigate allegations of ethics violations for high-ranking employees (Presidential appointments with and without Senate confirmation, SES and Schedule C)

-Since DAEOs are usually general counsels and are either subordinate to some high-ranking agency officials or are themselves political appointees, there is a concern about political pressure affecting the effectiveness of any investigation they may conduct into high-ranking employees.
-Giving OGE the authority and responsibility to conduct those investigations would reduce the threat of political pressure and increase the chances that any investigation is thorough.
+Since DAEOs are usually General Counsels, they are subordinate to some high-ranking agency officials - and are often themselves political appointees - raising concerns about political pressure affecting the effectiveness of any investigation they may conduct into high-ranking employees.
+Giving OGE the authority and responsibility to conduct those investigations would reduce the threat of political pressure and increase the chances that investigations are thorough.

-Clarify that the director of OGE has the authority to conduct investigations, subpoena witnesses, compel production of documents, issue civil penalties for violations for high-ranking officials
+Clarify that the Director of OGE has the authority to conduct investigations, subpoena witnesses, compel production of documents and issue civil penalties for violations for high-ranking officials